Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Numerical Examples

 \section{Numerical Examples}

 In this section, we present numerical examples demonstrating our ability to effectively compute neural Lyapunov functions by solving Lyapunov and Zubov equations.
 We show that the obtained neural Lyapunov functions can be formally verified, yielding certified regions of attraction.
-Thanks to the theoretical guarantees of Zubov's equation and the expressiveness of neural networks, these regions of attraction can outperform those derived from sums-of-squares Lyapunov functions obtained using semidefinite programming.
+Thanks to the theoretical guarantees of Zubov's equation and the expressiveness of neural networks, these regions of attraction can outperform those derived from sum-of-squares Lyapunov functions obtained using semidefinite programming.

 \textbf{Implementation details}: Numerical experiments were conducted on a 2020 MacBook Pro with a 2 GHz Quad-Core Intel Core i5, without any GPU.
 For training, we randomly selected 300,000 collocation points in the domain and trained for 20 epochs using the Adam optimizer with PyTorch.
 The sizes of the neural networks are as reported in Tables \ref{tab:vdp} and \ref{tab:power}.
 We used the hyperbolic tangent as the activation function.
 Verification was done with the SMT solver dReal \cite{gao2013dreal}.
+All examples are solved using the tool LyZNet \cite{liu2024lyznet}.
+The code is available at \url{https://git.uwaterloo.ca/hybrid-systems-lab/lyznet}.
+Since formal verification is conducted after training, we choose neural network sizes that can be effectively verified by the SMT solver dReal \cite{gao2013dreal}.
+Our numerical studies indicate that a network with two hidden layers of up to 30 neurons each, or three hidden layers of up to 10 neurons, provides a good balance between expressiveness and effective verifiability.
+The numerical examples below, unless otherwise noted, all use neural networks with two hidden layers of 30 neurons each.
+Table \ref{tab:time} summarizes the computational times for training and verification.
+Note that computational time largely depends on computer hardware.
+The computational times provided in Table \ref{tab:time} serve as a reference point.

 \begin{example}[Van der Pol equation] Consider the reversed Van der Pol equation given by

 where $\mu > 0$ is a stiffness parameter. \end{example}